gmuric/avax-tweets-dataset/README.md

 3. You may consider using tools such as the Hydrator, Twarc and tweepy to rehydrate the Tweet IDs.
 For detailed instructions please see the next section.

-4. If you have difficulties accessing some data, please contact authors: gmuric@isi.edu
+4. If you have difficulties accessing some data, please contact the authors: gmuric@isi.edu

 ## How to Hydrate
 ### Hydrating using Hydrator (GUI)